 - Highway 3 between 2nd Street and 3rd Streets: These sites provide an opportunity for an expansion of the downtown core, and a strong reason to redesign Highway 3 to slow traffic through downtown.
-The Byzantine/SMSQ site is also critical for defining the west side of the river as beautiful and walkable as the east. - MnDOT site (NE corner, Highway 3 and Woodley): The former MnDOT maintenance site is another opportunity to extend downtown, reinvent the highway, and is a key component to making the Riverfront Enhancement and Mill Towns Trail plans work well.
+The Byzantine/SMSQ site is also critical for defining the west side of the river as beautiful and walkable as the east. - MnDOT site (NE corner, Highway 3 and Woodley): The former MnDOT maintenance site is another opportunity to extend downtown and is a key component to making the Riverfront Enhancement and Mill Towns Trail plans work well.
+Although visually prominent from Highway 3, access to this site is currently difficult; planning to create additional access from 9th Street and Highway 3 as well as Woodley Street is required.